 Is your secret wish to be perfect?
 Are you striving for excellence in everything you attempt?
 Do you spend hours, days, weeks, months, and years trying to get everything to your satisfaction?

 Stop a minute to watch this wonderful video by leadership coach, Diane Bolden.
 It will give you a short break from your agonizing struggle, entertain you, and give you a refreshing perspective.

 Did you notice perfectionists have an unusual amount of fear of making mistakes, never really think about going for their dreams, and forget about having fun.

 Other video reviews by Vickie Champion you might be interested is:

 If we would focus on making someone else’s day a little better in some way, then we wouldn’t waste time being self-absorbed in efforts to build our own self-esteem.
 It would happen naturally.

 In our quest to be more, do more and be recognized, we may sidestep or ignore the people right in front of us.
 They, too, are seeking joy and contentment.
 Imagine if we could give that which we seek.
 We could keep abundance flowing through our lives.

-You can contact Vickie Champion for a complimentary coaching and consulting session.
+You can contact Vickie Champion for a discovery coaching and consulting session.